Kaffir (racial term): Modern usage

-In February 2008, there was controversy in South Africa after Irvin Khoza, then chairperson of the 2010 FIFA World Cup organizing committee, used the term during a press briefing in reference to a journalist.
+In February 2008, there was controversy in South Africa after Irvin Khoza, then chairperson of the 2010 FIFA World Cup organising committee, used the term during a press briefing in reference to a journalist.

 A statement made during the 5 March 2008 sitting of the South African Parliament shows how the usage of the word is seen today:

 We should take care not to use derogatory words that were used to demean black persons in this country.
 Words such as Kaffir, coolie, Boesman, hotnot and many others have negative connotations and remain offensive as they were used to degrade, undermine and strip South Africans of their humanity and dignity.

 The phrase the K-word is now often used to avoid using the word itself, similar to the N-word, used to represent nigger.

 In 2012, a woman was jailed overnight and fined after pleading guilty to crimen injuria for using the word as a racial slur at a gym.

 In July 2014, the Supreme Court of Appeal upheld a 2012 conviction for offences of crimen injuria and assault relating to an argument about parking in which a man used the word.
 The judgement states:

 The word kaffir is racially abusive and offensive and was used in its injurious sense ... in this country, its use is not only prohibited but is actionable as well.
 In our racist past it was used to hurt, humiliate, denigrate and dehumanise Africans.
 This obnoxious word caused untold sorrow and pain to the feelings and dignity of the African people of this country.

-In March 2018, Vicki Momberg became the first woman to be convicted of racist language for using the term over 40 times at two South African police officers.
+In March 2018, Vicki Momberg was convicted of racist language for using the term over 40 times in reference to two South African police officers.

 In July 2024 the International Botanical Congress voted to change more than 300 scientific names of plants, algae, and fungi with kaffir-related names like caffer, caffra and caffrum, in favour of afer, afra and afrum respectively, For example, Erythrina caffra was changed to Erythrina afra.